h5netcdf/h5netcdf/README.rst

 Usage
 -----

 h5netcdf has two APIs, a new API and a legacy API.
+Both interfaces currently reproduce most of the features of the netCDF interface, with the noteable exceptions of:

+- operations the rename or delete existing objects.
+- suport for writing unlimited dimensions.

+We simply haven't gotten around to implementing these features yet.

 New API
 ~~~~~~~